 This, in turn, attracts visitors with an interest in travelling sustainably, and helps educate travellers about the virtues and benefits of responsible travel for locals, travellers, and the environment.

 Costa Rica is a leader in sustainable tourism, and its efforts to preserve the country’s natural resources and support local communities are commendable.
 By choosing sustainable tourism options, travellers can help protect the environment and preserve the unique beauty of Costa Rica for future generations.
 At Not In The Guidebooks, we are always working on making our own offerings more sustainable, whilst educating our travellers on how they can travel more responsibly.
-Take a look at the sustainability section of our blog for more tips and features on sustainable travel.
+Take a look at our sustainability commitments to see how we’re working to improve the travel industry.